- Computer Fundamentals

 Primary Memory (Main Memory)

-Data is lost in case power is switch off.
+- Data is lost in case power is switched off.

-It is used for storage of the data in the computer.
+- It is used for storage of data in a computer.